 Lena says her preteen son is so oblivious he literally walks into trees.
 He also gets smacked in the head with balls in gym class because he isn’t paying attention.

-Dori worries about her smart-but-spacey 15-year-old daughter, who struggles with basic life skills like following a recipe, remembering to close the garage door, and crossing busy intersections.
+Dori worries about her smart-but-spacey 15-year-old daughter.
+She struggles with basic life skills like following a recipe, remembering to close the garage door, and crossing busy intersections.

 Some teens seem to be a little lost on their journey to independent adulthood.
 They may lack common sense and judgment, and they may lag developmentally in their self-management and self-awareness skills.